Conference Sessions | TRACCS

 This session presents a rigorous, evidence-based assessment of current cybersecurity threats, vulnerabilities, and resilience strategies in Canadian transit and passenger rail systems, including signalling, train control, and operational IT/OT environments.

-Digital Twin and 4D Scheduling
+Digital Twin and AI readiness

 Moderated by Jim Charboneau